 Nematodes are naturally occurring microscopic worms, already present in our soil.
 Beneficial nematodes attack and kill targeted garden pests.
-They are environmentally friendly, do not cause harm to children, pets and wildlife, and can even be kept in your fridge!
+They are compatible with organic farming, easy to use and can even be kept in your fridge!

 Research scientists have isolated the nematodes that kill specific garden pests including:

 - Codling moth

 - Various others

 BASF’s state of the art production facility in the UK produces billions of nematodes in a form that is easily applied by gardeners.
 Over 20,000 different species of nematodes have been classified, although some estimates put the total figure closer to one million!
 BASF has the largest specialist nematode production facility in the world, growing trillions of beneficial nematodes for use in their Nemasys range of pest control products.